aerospike/aerospike-client-python/doc/query.rst

         server version, using a non-basic read operation will raise a :exc:`~aerospike.exception.ParamError`.

         If no predicate is attached to the Query it will apply ops to all the records in the specified set.
+        This method cannot be used in combination with :meth:`~aerospike.Query.apply`.

         If there are selected bins in this Query object via :meth:`~Query.select`, those selected bins will be ignored during the query.